YBHwang/clova-developer-guide/en-KR/Glossary.md

 ### Extension page {#ExtensionPage}

-A page displayed when a specific extension is selected in the skill store Home (**extension service management** menu), and it provides a detailed description of the extension.
+A page displayed when a specific extension is selected in the Skill Store Home (**extension service management** menu), and it provides a detailed description of the extension.

 ### HTTP/2 {#HTTP2}
 The second version of the HTTP protocol.
 HTTP/2 is based on [SPDY](https://en.wikipedia.org/wiki/SPDY) and developed by the IETF (Internet Engineering Task Force).
-HTTP/2 is the enhanced version of HTTP 1.1, which was standardized in RFC 2068 in 1997 and was presented as a Proposed standard in December 2014 and approved by IESG on February 17, 2015.
+HTTP/2 is the enhanced version of HTTP 1.1, which was standardized in RFC 2068 in 1997 and was presented as a proposed standard in December 2014 and approved by IESG on February 17, 2015.
 HTTP/2 was published as [<a href="https://tools.ietf.org/html/rfc7540" target="_blank">RFC 7540</a>] in May 2015.

 ### Intent {#Intent}
 An intent is a segment that distinguishes the user requests for a Clova extension to handle.
 The intent is divided into two: a custom intent and a built-in intent.
 Before implementing a [custom extension](#CustomExtension), an [interaction model](#InteractionModel) consisting of a set of intents has to be defined.
 For more information, see [Defining an interaction model](/Design/Design_Guideline_For_Extension.md#DefineInteractionModel).